Sightseeing in Sydney | A Travel Diary

 We stayed at the 28 Hotel along Regent Street in Chippendale, which was a great pick because we were close to plenty of cafes, restaurants, and pharmacies.
 It is also only two blocks away from the Central Station.

-I love how they have a Nespresso machine on the ground floor, with a wide selection of capsules.
+I like how they have a Nespresso machine on the ground floor, with a wide selection of capsules.
 You can use this to make yourself a cup of coffee anytime.
 If you’re not a coffee drinker, you can choose from other options, such as hot milk, tea, and hot chocolate.
 Also, they do not serve breakfast but have plenty of treats in the morning (muesli bars, bananas, and pastries).
 All of these are free.

 Where Else to Stay in Sydney